-It is best practice to configure the BGP ID explicitly using the the protocols bgp <asn>parameters router-id <id>command (see page 112).
+It is best practice to configure the BGP ID explicitly using the protocols bgp <asn> parameters router-id <id> command.
 If explicitly assigned, then this is the BGP ID that will be used.
 If it is not assigned explicitly then the system will choose one automatically.
 If a loopback address is configured as is not 127.0.0.1, it will be used.
-If the loopback address is not used then the first IP address assigned to an interface in the system configuration will be used.
+If the loopback address is not used then the largest IP address assigned to an interface in the system configuration will be used.